wietzeschelhaas/sql-injection-lab/README.md

 The rest of the lab I leave to you.
 The goal is to:
 1. First figure out the length of the administrator password
-2. Second figure out the full password. **HINT** to get the first element of a value in sql you can do `` SELECT SUBSTRING(password,1,1) ``, To get the second value you can do `` SELECT SUBSTRING(password,2,1) `` etc...
+2. Second figure out the full password. **HINT** to get the first element of a value in sql you can do `` SELECT SUBSTRING(password,1,1) ``, To get the second value you can do `` SELECT SUBSTRING(password,2,1) `` etc. The password contains only lowercase, alphanumeric characters.

 The lab can be solved using Burpsuite intruder, but this throttled to the extend that it will take hours to bruteforce the password, instead create a python script!
-We can send GET request with python using the requests library
+We can send GET request with python using the requests library.
+You need to be logged in to access the portswigger lab so dont forget to set the session cookie:

 ``` python
 import requests